Amélie Mauresmo

-Mauresmo first attained the top ranking on 13 September 2004, holding it for five weeks on that occasion.
-She was known for her powerful one-handed backhand and strong net play.
-She officially announced her retirement from professional tennis on 3 December 2009, ending a career of 15 years.
-The following year, she started coaching several WTA and ATP players, including Andy Murray.
+Amélie Simone Mauresmo ([ameli simɔn moʁɛsmo]; born 5 July 1979) is a French former professional tennis player, tennis coach, and tournament director.
+She was ranked as the world No. 1 in women's singles by the Women's Tennis Association (WTA) for 39 weeks.
+Mauresmo won 25 WTA Tour-level singles titles, including two majors, at the 2006 Australian Open and the 2006 Wimbledon Championships, as well as the 2005 WTA Tour Championships.
+She also won an Olympic silver medal in singles at the 2004 Athens Olympics.
+Mauresmo was known for her powerful one-handed backhand and strong net play.

-Mauresmo was inducted into the International Tennis Hall of Fame in 2015.
-In 2021, she was named the director of the French Open.
+Mauresmo officially announced her retirement from professional tennis on 3 December 2009, ending a career of 15 years.
+The following year, she started her coaching career, covering both WTA and ATP players, including ATP world No. 1 Andy Murray.
+She was inducted into the International Tennis Hall of Fame in 2015.
+In 2021, Mauresmo was named the director of the French Open.

 Early life

 Mauresmo was born in Saint-Germain-en-Laye, slightly northwest of Paris.
 She began playing tennis at the age of four, after being inspired by Yannick Noah's win in the 1983 French Open on television.
 It was after his win that Mauresmo's parents bought her her first tennis racket.
 In 1998 Noah picked her on the French team for the Fed Cup.
 Her mother Françoise is a housewife and her father Francis, who died in March 2004, was an engineer.
 She has a brother, Fabien, who is an engineer.

-In 1996, Mauresmo won both the junior French Open and Wimbledon women's singles titles.
-She was named 1996 Junior World Champion by the International Tennis Federation.
+In 1996, Mauresmo won both the junior French Open and Wimbledon singles titles.
+She was later named 1996 Junior World Champion by the International Tennis Federation.